ilias-ant/pydatagovgr/README.md

 )
 ```

-Apart from the authentication token, you can also configure the timeout and retry policies of your client.
+You can also configure the timeout and retry policies of your client.
 For example:

 ```python
 # this client will stop waiting for a response after 7 seconds